On the Day Coordination, or Wedding Day Management, is a popular service offered by many Wedding Planners but what does it actually mean?

 What happens on the actual wedding day?

-On the day itself I am usually on site about two hours before the wedding ceremony (depending on the exact tasks which need to be undertaken by means supplier movements).
+On the day itself I am usually on site about two hours before the wedding ceremony (depending on the exact tasks which need to be undertaken and your supplier movements).
 While I am on site I work behind the scenes, liaising with all the suppliers, checking everything is running to time and making sure everything is ok.
 There are always specific tasks that need my attention which vary with every wedding but some of the typical things I would do on a wedding day are:

 - Double checking table layouts, place names, menus, making amendments for any last minute dietary updates or guest changes.